Meet the Team

 Ky-Shana’s extensive experience in human resources and in improving operational efficiency, program development, and strategic planning helps provide exceptional care to patients and foster an environment for staff to grow.

-Dr. Rachel Vreeman is the Interim Chair of the Department of Health System Design and Global Health at the Icahn School of Medicine at Mount Sinai and the Interim Director of the Arnhold Institute for Global Health.
+Rachel Vreeman, MD, MS is the Chair of the Department of Global Health and Health System Design at the Icahn School of Medicine at Mount Sinai and the Director of the Arnhold Institute for Global Health.
 She is also a Professor of Pediatrics.
 A pediatrician and health services researcher, Dr. Vreeman has extensive history of leadership building Global Health research programs to generate the evidence needed to improve care systems worldwide.
 Her own research focuses on improving the care of children and adolescents living with HIV within resource-limited settings.

 Dr. Vreeman chairs the Global Pediatric Working Group for the International Epidemiologic Databases Evaluating AIDS (IeDEA) consortium, a global consortium of HIV care programs funded by the National Institutes of Health that compiles data for more than one million people living with HIV.
 She is also a standing member of the NIH Scientific Review Group on HIV/AIDS Intra- and Inter-personal Determinants and Behavioral Interventions and on the scientific advisory committee for the International AIDS Society’s Collaborative Initiative for Pediatric HIV Education and Research (CIPHER).